Register for the conference here. Please note that all Banquet Tickets have now sold out, but registration is still open for non-banquet attendees.

 We offer a special coupon code to acquire accommodation at St Hugh’s college, close to the center of Oxford.

 The St Hugh’s college is located close to city center and The Mathematical Institute (where the talks will occur).
-The college has agreed to offer nearly 200 rooms at a cheapear price until July 1st.
+The college has agreed to offer nearly 200 rooms at a cheaper price, and the deadline has now been extended to August 31st.
 Please book soon to secure a room.
 Guests can book accommodation direct via their website: Accommodation at St Hugh’s

 Information on how to find places to stay in Oxford.